Genesis of Polyatomic Molecules in Dark Clouds: CO$_2$ Formation on Cold Amorphous Solid Water: Abstract

 \section{Abstract}

 Understanding the formation of molecules under conditions relevant to interstellar chemistry is fundamental to characterize the chemical evolution of the universe.
-Using reactive molecular dynamics simulations with model or high-quality potential energy surfaces provides a means to specifically and quantitatively probe individual reaction channels at a molecular level.
-The formation of CO$_2$ from collision of CO($^1 \Sigma$) and O($^1$D) is characterized on amorphous solid water (ASW) under conditions characteristic in cold molecular clouds.
-Recombination takes place on the sub-nanosecond time scale and internal energy redistribution leads to stabilization of the product with CO$_2$ remaining adsorbed on the ASW.
-Using a high-level potential energy surface, formation into and stabilization of CO$_2$ and COO is observed.
+Using reactive molecular dynamics simulations with model-based or high-quality potential energy surfaces provides a means to specifically and quantitatively probe individual reaction channels at a molecular level.
+The formation of CO$_2$ from collision of CO($^1 \Sigma$) and O($^1$D) is characterized on amorphous solid water (ASW) under conditions typical in cold molecular clouds.
+Recombination takes place on the sub-nanosecond time scale and internal energy redistribution leads to stabilization of the product with CO$_2$ remaining adsorbed on the ASW on extended time scales.
+Using a high-level, reproducing kernel-based potential energy surface for CO$_2$, formation into and stabilization of CO$_2$ and COO is observed.

 The formation and chemical evolution of stars and galaxies is intimately linked to the presence of molecules.\cite{tielens:2013} This ``Molecular Universe''\cite{Tielens82p245,tielens:2013} requires molecules to be generated ``bottom-up'' but also involves them to be destroyed ``top-down'' by reaction channels that are potentially specific to the conditions in the interstellar medium.
 For the formation of neutrals, grain-surface chemistry involving interstellar ices inside dense molecular clouds is of particular importance.\cite{tielens:2013} Reactions on icy surfaces occur at the diffusion limit and their efficiency depends primarily on the diffusion of one or several of the reacting species on the surface and whether or not particular reaction channels involve entrance barriers.
 In dense cold clouds, CO is the main carbon reservoir\cite{tielens:2013} and the second most abundant molecule in Molecular Clouds with an important role as a molecular tracer for probing and characterizing the chemical and physical conditions of the environment.\cite{neininger:1998}\\